DFHack/dfhack/docs/Scripts.rst

 gui/autobutcher
 ===============
-An in-game interface for `plugins/autobutcher`.
+An in-game interface for `autobutcher`.

 gui/choose-weapons
 ==================